Anatomy

 }

-A single image is the only case where the real height and width matter.
-For everything else, fixed ratios keep the grid predictable regardless of the source images.
-Two images each get 7 / 8, a slightly portrait ratio that gives the pair enough visual height.
-Three images use 7 / 8 for the large anchor and 7 / 4 for the two smaller cells on the right, which are landscape since they only occupy half the height.
-Four images each get 2 / 1 to keep the grid compact.
+};One image uses height and width.
+Fixed ratios keep the other layouts consistent across mixed source images.
+Two images use 7 / 8.
+Three images use 7 / 8 for the anchor and 7 / 4 for the stacked cells.
+Four images use 2 / 1 to keep the grid compact.

 Rendering the grid